← Back

 camera=(), microphone=(), geolocation=()

 Explicitly disables browser features your site does not need.
-Prevents any injected script from accessing your visitor's camera, microphone, or location.
+Prevents any injected script from reaching your visitor's camera and microphone, or their location.

 Now here is what the same audit looks like on a typical small business website built with a template or page builder: